Do you have the best tanning bed lotion for fair skin?

 For fair skin, paleness is inevitable to a certain extent.
 Tanning pale and fair skin is not the same.
 You need to be extra careful about not stripping your body’s natural oils.

 Use a tanning bed lotion for sensitive skin.
 It contains the right ingredients and natural oils.
-To soothe, hydrate, and moisturize skin to prevent skin peeling.
+To soothe, hydrate, and moisturize the skin to prevent skin peeling.

 Believe it or not, there is a skin-type chart to rely on.
 This article focuses on Type I which includes pale or fair skin.
 Other characteristics include fair skin with freckles.